jewel/clearskies/protocol/database.md

 While it is not the designed use case of this protocol, some clubs may have hundreds or thousands of peers.
 In this case, it is recommended that connections only be made to a few dozen of them, chosen at random.
-The data will propagate through the club.
+The database will propagate through the club.